March 4, 2020

 - Does your organization have a general internship program at the corporate level?
 Can you tap into that resource and combine your efforts with theirs?

 - Will your intern fit into your company culture?
 Keep in mind there are likely to be age differences between your interns and the general internship pool.
 Lots of corporate intern programs are focused on college interns and your law students might feel differentiated and out of place.
-How many interns can your department effectively manage, train and mentor?

 - Consider your brand.
 Can you afford to bring on interns without hiring them at the end of the internship?